eferroni/restaurant-search/README.md

 ### To start project

-_To start the backend:_
+- Starting the backend:

 ```
 python manage.py runserver
 ```

-_To start frontend:_
+- Starting the frontend:
 ```
 yarn start
 ```

-- This command will start the server and the project will be accessed throw:
+This command will start the server and the project will be accessed throw:

 ```
 http://localhost:3000/